edenai/edenai-apis/README.md

 ### **Provider**

-`Provider` represents names of the suppliers from which we integrate our AI technologies. *E.g,: Amazon, Google, Microsoft, Dateleon and Mindee* and many others.
-To this time, *Eden AI* have integrated in it's platform more than 25 **providers**.
+`Provider` represents names of the suppliers from which we integrate our AI technologies. *E.g.: Amazon, Google, Microsoft, Dateleon and Mindee* and many others.
+To this time, *Eden AI* has integrated in it's platform more than 25 **providers**.

 ### **Subfeature**